 Highly qualified global supply chain management majors are eligible to participate in the Accelerated Graduate Enrollment (AGRADE) program.
-AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate global supply chain management and M.B.A. degrees.
+AGRADE students can cut substantial time and as much as one-third off the total cost of a WSU graduate business degree program by applying up to 12 credits toward both their undergraduate global supply chain management degree and M.B.A. or another graduate business degree

 Global supply chain management careers

 Students graduating with a major in global supply chain management can expect employment opportunities to grow at a rate faster than average for all occupations.
 The automotive industry and other complex manufacturing companies, and logistics service providers value GSCM skills.
 Health care industry and consulting are also emerging areas of employment for GSCM graduates.
 The vast majority of GSCM students can find internship opportunities before graduation, which provide great employment prospects after graduation.

 Additional supply chain management career information from the U.S. Department of Labor:

 - Supply chain managers